The connection between gratitude and money

 Use the power of pen and paper (or thumbs)

 Another way to practice gratitude is to write a daily list of the good things in your life.
 Some people do this by writing in a journal every morning.
 Others type a list into their phone at the end of every day.
-Simply put, writing things down shows you what you have.
+Simply put, writing things down helps reinforce what you have and make it easier to appreciate the good things happening in your life.

 The same can be said for your money.
 One great financial habit is to create an insightful budget and keep track of your daily income and expenses.
 Consider including gratitude in this practice, keeping a daily record of financial achievements, however small.
-Then, at regular intervals (whether it’s every week or every month), review your money habits.
+Then, at regular intervals (whether it’s weekly or monthly), review your money habits.
 Are you saving as much as you want?
 Where can you cut expenses?
 Are you spending enough on the things that make you happy?

 Take time to see the big picture